jean-pierreBoth/graphembed/Readme.md

     M. Ou, P Cui, J. Pei, Z. Zhang and W. Zhu.

 The objective is to provide an asymetric graph embedding and get estimate of the precision of the embedding in function of its dimension.
-We use the Adamic-Adar representation of the graph.
+We use the Adamic-Adar matricial representation of the graph.
+(It must be noted that the ponderation of a node by the number of couples joined by it is called Resource Allocation in the Graph Kernel litterature).
-The asymetric embedding is obtained from the left and right singular eigenvectors of the Adamic-Adar representatino of the graph.
+The asymetric embedding is obtained from the left and right singular eigenvectors of the Adamic-Adar representation of the graph.
 Source node are related to left singular vectors and target nodes to the right ones.
 The similarity measure is the dot product, so it is not a norm.
 The svd is approximated by randomization as described in Halko-Tropp 2011 as implmented in the annembed crate.